asvirtual/TLOJ/README.md

 ---
 ### How to Play
 ***Fullscreen and black console bg recommended to have a better experience***<br>
-The game saves automatically after clearing every room, exiting the game using [exit] command also saves the game.<br>
+*If you experience weird behavior from the ASCII graphics, try to zoom out the console (ctrl - on Windows, cmd - on MacOS)* The game saves automatically after clearing every room, exiting the game using [exit] command also saves the game.<br>
 A detailed list of commands can be found by typing [help] command at any given time. <br>